 Halo: Combat Evolved was exclusive to Dave and Buster’s in 2018, allowing up to four people to play as ODST troopers on a mission to defend the Pillar of Autumn.

-The maps are similar to others from previous Halo missions, but they look even more impressive in high resolution on a 4K 130-inch screen.
-Like the prior Halo games, you can fight classic Flood and Covenant baddies while meeting characters like Captain Keyes and Master Chief.
+The maps look even more impressive in high resolution on a 4K 130-inch screen than previous Halo missions, but their layout is similar.
+Much like in earlier Halo game versions, you’ll be fighting classic Flood and Covenant baddies as you meet characters like Captain Keyes and Master Chief.

-Unfortunately, the experience is both challenging and short.
-You can’t hide to reload during a battle, and while the graphics are improved, the pistol and shotgun are weaker than they were in the original game.
+Unfortunately, the short-lived experience is unnecessarily challenging.
+You can’t hide to reload during battles, and the pistol and shotgun are weaker than they were in the original game.
+The graphics have improved, though.

-Playing these six campaigns will take about an hour, costing anywhere from $20 to $30, depending on the arcade where you’re playing.
-Hardcore fans will enjoy the novelty of holding a physical gun and killing Covenant “in person.”
-Another perk is scanning a QR code to compare your score with others on Halo Waypoint after finishing your game.
+You can play these six campaigns in about an hour, and it will cost you anywhere from $20 to $30, depending on the arcade where you’re playing.
+Holding a physical gun and killing Covenant “in person” are novel perks that hardcore fans will love.
+Plus, you can scan a QR code to compare your score with others on Halo Waypoint once you finish your game.